Letter Sorting Game Update! I updated this letter sorting game to include a printable version available here!

-- She loves cars and trucks right now ( well really bulldozers are the best) so she was all into it.
-After the first few were put on she asked me for more.
+- She loves cars and trucks right now ( well, really, bulldozers are the best), so she was all into it.
+After the first few were put on, she asked me for more.
 Remember to label what your child is doing and to sit back.
-If they ask for help be ready to support but don’t take over.
+If they ask for help, be ready to support them but don’t take over.

 - The trickiest part for her was letters like w and o.
 She thought for a long time before placing them down.
 She just kept piling them on.
 And was insistent that she show it off at the end.
 I was impressed with how many magnets piled together still stayed in place.

 Here is the easy peasy printable version of this game – perfect for literacy centers at preschools.
 Get it 50% off —> Buy it here